mjordan/islandora_workbench_docs/docs/media_types.md

 !!! note
     Drupal's use of Media types (image, video, document, etc.) is distinct from Islandora's use of "model", which identifies an intellectual entity as an image, video, collection, compound object, newspaper, etc.

-By default Workbench defines the following file extension to media type mapping:
+By default Workbench uses the following mapping of file extensions to Islandora media types.
+Note that this default mapping is intended to cover commonly used file extensions, and does not comprehensively mirror the "Allowed file extensions" settings in all of Islandora media types' file fields:

 | File extensions | Media type |
 | --- | --- |